 Running a Group Session

-I have no background in competition paddling but have trained for major endurance events before so felt comfortable using popular, well proven training principles to run the Paddling Fitness groups.
+I have no background in competition paddling but have trained for major endurance events, such as the Great Glen Paddle, before so felt comfortable using popular, well proven training principles to run the Paddling Fitness groups.
 However, it is fairly straightforward to introduce this kind of session into your club calendar if you follow a few simple principles:

 Paddle Together, Perform Individually – People are much more likely to attend if there is a social element to the sessions, but physical variations between paddlers can be huge and you must create an environment where each feels challenged but not intimidated.